Skip to content

 How to Make a Lemon Chicken Chopped Salad

-1. Add two tablespoons of your preferred cooking oil to a large frying pan over medium heat and heat for 1 minute.
-Place in the chicken and cook for 5 to 7 minutes per side or until golden brown and cooked throughout.
-Be sure to watch the chicken as it can brown very quickly and turn burning.
-If that is the case, turn the heat down to medium-low.
-Remove the chicken and slice.
+Cook the chicken: First thing I do is add two tablespoons of my preferred cooking oil to a large frying pan over medium heat and let it heat up for about a minute.
+Then, I place the chicken in the pan and cook it for 5 to 7 minutes per side until it’s golden brown and cooked through.
+I always watch closely because the chicken can brown quickly, and if I see that happening, I turn the heat down to medium-low.
+Once the chicken is cooked, I remove it from the pan and slice it.

 Make-Ahead and Storage